-We have derived the unaudited pro forma consolidated statement of operations for the year ended September 30, 2017 and the unaudited pro forma consolidated balance sheet as of September 30, 2017 set forth below by the application of pro forma adjustments to the audited consolidated financial statements of i3 Verticals, LLC and subsidiaries included elsewhere in this prospectus.
+We have derived the unaudited pro forma consolidated statement of operations for the year ended September 30, 2017 set forth below by the application of pro forma adjustments to the audited consolidated financial statements of i3 Verticals, LLC and subsidiaries included elsewhere in this prospectus.
+We have derived the unaudited pro forma condensed consolidated statement of operations for the six months ended March 31, 2018 and the unaudited pro forma condensed consolidated balance sheet as of March 31, 2018 set forth below by the application of pro forma adjustments to the unaudited condensed consolidated financial statements of i3 Verticals, LLC and subsidiaries included elsewhere in this prospectus.

-The unaudited pro forma consolidated statement of operations for the year ended September 30, 2017, and the unaudited pro forma consolidated balance sheet as of September 30, 2017, present our unaudited pro forma consolidated results of operations and financial position to give pro forma effect to all of the Reorganization Transactions (excluding this offering) described in "Our Organizational Structure," the sale of shares of Class A common stock in this offering (excluding shares issuable upon exercise of the underwriters' overallotment option), and the application of the net proceeds by us and i3 Verticals, LLC from this offering and the other transactions described elsewhere in this section, as if all such transactions had been completed as of October 1, 2016 with respect to the unaudited pro forma consolidated statement of operations, and as of September 30, 2017, with respect to the unaudited pro forma consolidated balance sheet.
+The unaudited pro forma consolidated statement of operations for the year ended September 30, 2017 and for the six months ended March 31, 2018, and the unaudited pro forma consolidated balance sheet as of March 31, 2018, present our unaudited pro forma consolidated results of operations and financial position to give pro forma effect to all of the Reorganization Transactions (excluding this offering) described in "Our Organizational Structure," the sale of shares of Class A common stock in this offering (excluding shares issuable upon exercise of the underwriters' overallotment option), and the application of the net proceeds by us and i3 Verticals, LLC from this offering and the other transactions described elsewhere in this section, as if all such transactions had been completed as of October 1, 2016 with respect to the unaudited pro forma consolidated statements of operations, and as of March 31, 2018, with respect to the unaudited pro forma consolidated balance sheet.
 The unaudited pro forma consolidated financial statements reflect pro forma adjustments that are described in the accompanying notes and are based on available information and certain assumptions we believe are reasonable, but are subject to change.
 We have made, in our opinion, all adjustments that are necessary to present fairly the pro forma financial information.